North Carolina Practice Tests

 The NC DMV written test has two parts.
 On the road signs recognition test you must identify the signs by color and shape and explain what each sign means.

-The test has 25 questions.
+The knowledge test has 25 questions.
 To pass, you must successfully answer 20 of the 25 questions, which means a passing score of 80%.

 If you have difficulty reading, you can take an audio or oral test.
-Make sure you contact your local DMV office in advance.
+Make sure you contact your local DMV office before your visit.